The Eternal Optimist Presents a 30 Part Column Series

 Last, but certainly not least – I’ve added a new wrinkle to this column series.
 As you already know, my thought process on wrestling seems to wildly differ from the majority of the fans in our community.
 Many have taken me to task in other forums over where my rankings ultimately landed.
 I’ve decided to incorporate that into this column series.
 As such, every entry will end with a guest “rebuttal” telling me exactly why I’m an idiot for ranking that particular Rumble where I did.
 The guests range from my fellow columnists, both on the main page and the Forums, to real life friends, to buddies I frequently interact with on social media.
 I try not to take myself too seriously, and I think you’ll enjoy the alternative takes.

-Today’s rebuttal comes from Richard Boykin – one of my closest friends and my partner in crime for every significant wrestling experience that I’ve ever had.
+Today’s rebuttal comes from Rich Latta – author of “Latta’s Lariat” on LOP, and my partner in crime on The Doc Says.

 Here is where the countdown currently stands: